jbostoen/iTop-custom-extensions/web/extensions/jb-geom-pro/readme.md

-# jb-geom
+# jb-geom-pro

 ## Special note
-This was complex to develop and it is very feature rich, so this is now a professional extension.
+This extension was complex to develop and is now very feature rich, so this became a professional extension.
-If you want to use this extension and get support, get in touch please: jbostoen.itop@outlook.com
+If you want to use this extension and get support, get in touch please to discuss terms: jbostoen.itop@outlook.com

 ## What?
 Adds a geometry to specified classes.

-This extension relies on the presence of an attribute named 'geom' in the class.
+This extension relies on the presence of an attribute named **geom** in the class.
-It can be added by minimally modifying the datamodel.
+It can be added by modifying the datamodel in a minimal way.

-Objects with this attribute will have a geometry tab which shows a map with the feature (Point, LineString, Polygon).
+Objects with this attribute will have a **geometry tab** which shows a map with the feature (Point, LineString, Polygon).
-Adding, modifying or clearing the feature from the object details is very straight forward.

-* last used basemap (background map, such as OpenStreetMap) is remembered per user for each class.
-* iTop Config file:
-  * set defaults for all maps (zoom, map center, which type of features are allowed, source and target CRS, ...)
-  * set more specific defaults per class

 There's also a **dashlet** to show all objects of a class on a map.

+**Geometry tab features**
+* Adding, modifying or clearing the feature from the object details is very straight forward.
+* Last used basemap is remembered per user and per class (cookie)

 **Dashlet features**
 * search form with a look similar to iTop's native search for objects